-4.1a Memorial Enterprise Letters AWS consists of 1 key component (servers/databases/instances/applications/software/application programming interfaces (API)).
+4.1a Memorial Enterprise Letters consists of 1 key components (servers/databases/instances/applications/software/application programming interfaces (API)).
 Each component has been analyzed to determine if any elements of that component collect PII.
-The type of PII collected by Memorial Enterprise Letters AWS and the reasons for the collection of the PII are in the table below.
+The type of PII collected by Memorial Enterprise Letters and the reasons for the collection of the PII are in the table below.